-The bounce rate is a web traffic analysis metric.
-It represents the percentage of website visitors who visited a single page of a site and left without visiting any other pages of that same website.
+Bounce rate is a web traffic analysis metric.
+It represents the percentage of website visitors who visit a single page of a site and leave without visiting any other pages of that same website.

-This metric can be found in the Visitor Analytics Overview menu.
+This metric can be found in the Overview menu.

-The bounce rate is calculated by dividing the number of single-page visits by the total visits of the website.
-Although Visitor Analytics shows you this metric in the Overview dashboard, here is how you can calculate it for yourself:
+Bounce rate is calculated by dividing the number of single-page visits by the total number of visits of the website.
+Although our app shows you this metric in the Overview dashboard, here is how you can calculate it for yourself: